australasian-computer-music-association/7-tsang-exploring-aspects-of-place/article.md

 now also able to bring entire soundscapes from one area to another, through field recordings.
-Regarding the availability of recording technology, British composer David Toop noted how this changed the way composers could relate to sound and place: \"The fact that these noises also began existing as recordings suggested you could use them as they were - not by imitating them with an oboe, but by actually bringing in the sounds themselves\" (Nichols, 2017).
+Regarding the availability of recording technology, British composer David Toop noted how this changed the way composers could relate to sound and place: "The fact that these noises also began existing as recordings suggested you could use them as they were - not by imitating them with an oboe, but by actually bringing in the sounds themselves" (Nichols, 2017).
 Being able to bring recordings into works also changed the interaction between the listener and place, through developing greater awareness of sounds that occur.
 Toop
 continues: